maciejglownia/WygrajDzien-WinTheDay/README.md

 1. First activity is to welcome user (after go to the next activity user cannot back to the welcome menu),
-2. Second activity is to let user to add a new task and to display list of tasks (after add them) This task list contains image of task category and title - we can say it is view. a) To edit task user needs to swipe the view from left to the right. b) To delete task user needs to swipe the view from right to the left. c) If user click on the view, is sending to the activity where is short text and quote to motivate them.
+2. Second activity is to let user to add a new task and to display list of tasks (after add them) This task list contains image of task category and title - we can say it is view.
+    - To edit task user needs to swipe the view from left to the right.
+    - To delete task user needs to swipe the view from right to the left,
+    - If user click on the view, is sending to the activity where is short text and quote to motivate them.
 This layout also contains settings button, so user can go to settings area.
 If user press back button there is a dialog to protect from accidentally closing the app.
 3. After clicking add button user is sending to add task activity where is possible to name task, choose category image and save it to the database,
-4. When the task is saved to the database, the task is also displaying on the list in the second activity (look above point 2)
+4. When the task is saved to the database, the task is also displaying on the list in the second activity (look above - point 2),
 5. When user swipe to edit, they can edit actual task by giving it a new name and also choosing a new image.
 Record in data base is updating.
 6. Settings activity contains:
-   a) send mail to developer, b) read privacy policy, c) rate app in the google store, d) read description about application, e) link to my another application in Google Play Store -> Stoik Cytat Quiz e) version of app - available at the bottom of layout.
+    - send mail to developer,
+    - read privacy policy,
+    - rate app in the google store,
+    - read description about application,
+    - link to my another application in Google Play Store -> Stoik Cytat Quiz
+    - version of app - available at the bottom of layout.

 There is space to develop this app for different features.